Plants and Animals

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

-Known from only one locality in Schoolcraft county growing on wet peaty sand.
+Known from only one locality in Schoolcraft county growing on wet peaty sand in and along two-tracks.
 Elsewhere in its distribution, this spike-rush inhabits damp acidic peat, sand, or rock.

 Natural Community Types